 Bookkeeper

+For those who are passionate about maths becoming a bookkeeper may be the right career.
 Bookkeepers are an important part of a business.
 They are responsible for managing the financial books and statements of an organisation.
-They record and maintain the financial activities of a company.

 Salary Expectation – R 17 500 monthly average